- Hire Us

 1956 - 2012

-Roger Hard was one of the Founding Cast Members of ImprovBoston, and performed with the group from about 1982 to 1987.
-Roger was an extremely versatile and talented improviser and an audience-favorite.
+Roger Hard was one of the Founding Cast Members of ImprovBoston, and he performed with the group from about 1982 to 1987.
+Roger was an extremely versatile and talented improviser and an audienc favorite.
 He was known for his intelligence, lightning quick wit, hilarious facial expressions, and dozens of impressions and zany characters that he could create on-the-spot.
-Some favorites include Game Show Host Art Phlem, Seth the Appliance Salesman, Dr. McCoy (Star Trek), and many more.
+Some favorites include Game Show Host Art Phlem, Seth the Appliance Salesman, and Dr. McCoy (Star Trek).

 Roger died on New Year's Eve, December 31, 2012 after a long battle with Colon Cancer.
 A few days before he died, several original cast members of ImprovBoston were able to visit with him (in person or on the phone) to remember the good old days.
 Roger is survived by his family, including a son.

 You can read Roger Hard's official obituary from the Rutland Herald.

 TC Cheever, raconteur and bon vivant, was an inspirational force for the entire ImprovBoston community.
 Those who knew him well could not help but share in his unhindered enthusiasm and deep, energetic passion for the theater.
 In addition to ImprovBoston, TC was known for his love of karaoke, typography, the Red Sox, the Beatles and U2, craft cocktails and showtunes.
 He loved road trips and the Amtrak, and always dreamed of taking a transcontinental voyage on the Queen Mary.
 His greatest passion and accomplishment was his three children, Annabelle, Theo, and Harry, the guide stars by which he set his course through life.